Roofing dumpster rental in Daly City

 Asphalt Shingle Weight and Tonnage Planning

-Most three-tab shingles average 250 pounds a square; architectural laminate runs closer to 400.
-A typical 25-square tear-off lands three to five tons before underlayment, so how does that translate to a 10-Yard Container?
-We route the hooklift truck to cap the weight limit cleanly on a single haul.
-For precise sizing and weight guidance, see our roofing debris calculator.
+Most three-tab shingles average 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added, so we route it with a hooklift truck that can weigh and cap the load within the weight limit.
+How does that translate to a 10-yard?
+We set the lower side walls on roofing dumpsters so the payload stays inside the haul-out limit on a single pickup.

 Driveway Placement for Roofing Crew Workflow